Celebrating artistry: Retrospective of Judy Lindquist to open at WNAC Sept. 10

 Linquist was born on Oct.
 28, 1943, in Scottsbluff and attended Scottsbluff Public Schools.
 She married Larry Lindquist in 1962 and the couple moved around, living in Rapid City, South Dakota, and Columbus, Nebraska, where they owned and operated Craft Village, an art, craft and decorating business for 32 years.
 They relocated to North Dakota during many retirement years where Lindquist remained active with her art before returning to Gering to be close to family.
 Upon her return to the valley, she quickly became involved with the arts center.

-“She always wanted to be part of a community of artist,” Tony Lindquist said.
+“She always wanted to be part of a community of artists,” Tony Lindquist said.

 Her creative talents included oil painting, floral arrangements, candy making, paper crafts, calligraphy and home decorating.
 She also did not limit herself to one medium or canvas.